-The Employer shall provide the Union with a monthly list of new and terminated employees specifying the status, position and wage classification level of each employee.
+The Employer shall provide the Union with a monthly list of new and terminated employees specifying the last four digits of the BCCNM Nurse ID number, status, position and wage classification level of each employee.

 6.11 Bulletin Boards

 The Employer shall provide adequate space on bulletin boards for the exclusive use of the Union for the purpose of posting Union business.
 The size and sites of the bulletin boards shall be determined by mutual agreement between the Employer and the Union.